garthmortensen/timeseries-api/README.md

     FastAPI -- "Can export to" --> ExistingAnalysisTool
 ```

-### level 3: Component Diagram
+#### level 3: Component Diagram

-Enhance the API!
 Look inside the FastAPI app to see the key components.
 We can see various services like the Data Service for handling data, Models Service for statistical analysis, and Interpretation Service for making sense of results.

 ```mermaid
 flowchart TB